Local Boy Making Good

 In addition, there are other suggestions: “Brazos Vallans,” “locals,” “townies,” and “Aggielanders.”
-All, in my mind, lack imagination.
+All of which, in my mind, lack…shall we say, “imagination.”

-I eventually concluded: Maybe it’s a question that can’t be answered, or maybe it’s an answer only known by those who’ve lived here their entire lives.
+I’ve concluded: Maybe this is a question that can’t be answered.
+Or maybe it’s an answer only known by those who’ve lived here their entire lives.

 Not even to visit the Hill Country or to see the Dallas Cowboys play.

-Okay, that’s not quite true, but Wright, who was student-body president at A&M Consolidated High School, and graduated from Texas A&M University in the Class of 2011, is now both a husband and father himself, to a seven-year-old son.
+Okay, that’s not quite true, but Wright, who was student-body president at A&M Consolidated High School and graduated from Texas A&M University in the Class of 2011, is now both locally employed and a family man with a wife and a seven-year-old son.

-So, what do you call someone from College Station?
+What do YOU call someone from College Station?